 The beginning of each semester is a special and precious time, because in just a few days your world will be turned upside down.
 Your schedule will be hijacked and your normal habits of eat, sleep and exercise will be threatened.

-You will make it out alive!
-I promise.
+I promise, you will make it out alive!
 (I didn’t think I would either, but I did.
 Whew!)
-To help you towards your victory, here are super important 9 tips to help you prepare for a new semester and get started on the right foot.
+To help you towards your victory, here are 9 super important tips to help you prepare for a new semester and get started on the right foot.
 I’ve created a summary checklist for you to keep handy as a reference.
 You can click HERE to download it from the KOG Math Success Library.

 Also here’s a video if you’d like to hear and watch me explain it instead of reading it all.

 In my first year of college, I somehow thought that my classes would just be registered for me and I’d be mailed my schedule.
 That doesn’t happen in college!
 You have to register yourself.

 Go to your school’s website and find the semester calendar.